ON THE ROAD ARIZONA

 Neon's brightest era was the 1950s.
 A decade later, tastes started to change and city sign codes reined in lavish neon displays.

 On Route 66 in Holbrook, Flagstaff, Williams and Kingman neon is still lighting the way.
-For example the World Famous Sultana Bar and Canyon Club signs on eastbound Route 66 in Williams.
+In Williams, the World Famous Sultana Bar and Canyon Club signs still light up eastbound Route 66.

 The Mesa Preservation Foundation spent more than $120,000 to restore the Starlite Motel's Diving Lady sign on East Main Street (US 60).
 Sign maker Paul Millet created the Diving Lady in 1960 and it stood for 50 years before a storm blew it over.
 Larry Graham, an apprentice of Millet, refurbished the 70-foot neon sign in 2013.

-Mesa has a number of other neon beauties along Main Street, including Buckhorn Baths, Kiva Lodge and the Ham Bone bar.
+Mesa has a number of other neon beauties along Main Street, including Buckhorn Baths and the Ham Bone bar.

 Tucson neon links: https://preservetucson.org/stories/neon-sign-project/